-This approach streamlines delegation of restore capabilities: instead of multiple role assignments and restore scope fine-tuning, Enterprise Manager administrator can simply provide users with a link to Veeam Self-service File Restore portal - web UI displaying exactly the controls required for file-level restore of their VMs.
+This approach streamlines delegation of restore capabilities: instead of multiple role assignments and restore scope fine-tuning, Enterprise Manager administrator can simply provide users with a link to Veeam Self-service File Restore portal - web UI displaying exactly the controls required for file-level restore of their machines.
 Communication with that personalized web page is performed using HTTPS or HTTP.
 In enterprise deployments, such delegation capabilities and Self-Service web portal can be used, in particular, to elevate the 1st line support to perform in-place restores without administrative access.

 This functionality is supported in Veeam Backup & Replication Enterprise Plus edition.
 Guest OS files restore from storage snapshots is not supported by Veeam Backup Enterprise Manager.
 You can use Veeam Backup & Replication management console instead.